 TransformColor transforms an RGB color (

-color) is transformed with a color matrix (
+color) with a color matrix (

 METHOD TransformColor(color, matrix)